AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 Dependency injection solves these problem by abstracting away the creation of objects and their dependencies.
 This allows for well encapsulated services to be used that will be automatically passed into any other service that is registered to use them.

-See below the steps you need to do in order to resolve that dependency using DI.

 ## Step 1: Install the NuGet package for DI
 There are many dependency injection (DI) container providers available ([DryIoC](https://github.com/dadhi/DryIoc), [Autofac](https://github.com/autofac/Autofac), [Pure.DI](https://github.com/DevTeam/Pure.DI)) but this guide will only focus on `Microsoft.Extensions.DependencyInjection` which is a lightweight, extensible dependency injection container.
 It provides an easy-to-use and convention-based way to add DI to .NET applications, including Avalonia-based desktop applications.